gemmage3/gemmage3/README.md

 Hi I'm Gemma 👩🏽‍💻

-Im a Full Stack Developer based in London,UK
+Im a python enthusiast based in London,UK

-- 💻-I work on Ruby, Ruby on Rails, Django, Python, Sql, Javascript, Html & Css
+- 💻-I work Python, Django, Ruby, RubyOnRails,  Sql, Javascript, Html & Css
 - 🌱 I’m currently learning python for Data Science and Machine learning.
 - 👯 I’m looking to collaborate with data science and analytics projets.
 - ♥️ I love good coffee and coding (In that order)